 - Towards greener campuses: call for student projects on sustainable development and implementation of winning projects (fruit forests, soft mobility)

-- Create student life spaces on the Annecy campus and the animer : if there is no permanent space, organise activities and set up temporary student life spaces.
+- Create and run student life spaces on the Annecy campus: in the absence of a permanent space, organise events and set up temporary student life spaces

-- Organise actions écoresponsables : support the implementation of actions (improvement, transformation or creation of places) in an eco-responsible way.
+- Organising eco-responsible actions: supporting the implementation of actions (improvement, transformation or creation of places) with an eco-responsible approach.

-Promote the general well-being of students, their success and their integration through various actions :
+To promote the general well-being of students, their success and integration through several actions :

-- Development of access toniversity facilities (UIS) : éto expand the offer of access to the UIS and set up sports events, purchase of equipment.
+- Development of access toto university facilities (ISU) : éto increase access to ISUs and set up sports activities, purchase of equipment.

-- Promotion des peer-to-peer exchanges in the actions of prévention : train health relay students who will meet their peers to facilitate exchanges and participate in prevention actions, particularly in relation to the IFSI.
+- Promotion des exchanges between peers in prevention actions : training student health relays who will go out to meet their peers to facilitate exchanges and take part in prevention actions, particularly in relation to the IFSI.

-- Preparation for examens : mand the establishment of « weeks évasion " to prepare for exams with activities to relax and unwind.
+- Exam preparation : mevelopment of "weeks to prepare for exams with activities to relax and unwind.

-Promote a more supportive university environment for well-being and the educational success students regardless of their sex, gender, sexual orientation and disabilities through a cross-cutting and participatory approach toequalityof theequity and the diversity.
+Promote a more supportive university environment for well-being and educational educational success of students regardless of their sex, gender, sexual orientation and disabilities through a cross-cutting and participatory approach toequalityandequity and diversity.
 This is done by studying the reality at the USMB, by carrying out information and awareness-raising actions and by setting up support processes for victims of discrimination and/or violence.